NamazuStudios/element-example/README.md

 The deployment process involves uploading another project, via git, to your Elements Application repo.
 The deployment repo must follow a specific structure.
 We've included an element-example-deployment folder with an example structure.
 See [Packaging an Element](https://manual.getelements.dev/core-features/custom-code/element-structure#packaging-an-element) in the manual for more details.

 1) While running the Elements Docker containers locally, navigate to http://localhost:8080/admin/login in a browser.
-2) Create a new Application using either the Elements UI.
+2) Create a new Application using the Elements UI.
 3) Go to Edit for newly created Application.
 4) Copy the Script Repo URL.
-5) Either clone this project to a new folder, or add a new git remote to an existing git project deployment folder.
+5) Either `git clone` the copied URL in a new folder, or add a new git remote to an existing git project deployment folder.
    * You might need to add your SUPERUSER credentials to your git config or to the remote URL directly (e.g. `http://username:password@localhost:8080/code/git/ApplicationName`).
 6) Now you can move your deployment to the deployment project:
    * Move your classes to `classpath` or just move the jar file (that was created with `mvn install`, e.g. target/ElementSample-1.0-SNAPSHOT.jar) to the `lib` folder.